 - 18.6.1 NMITE has a duty of care to all staff and students.
 There is a balance between the duty of care to a student with a mental health difficulty and the overall duty of care to staff and other students.
-At times, a student with a mental health difficult may present with behaviours which have an impact on others. - 18.6.2 If students are finding another student's behaviour distressing or challenging it is key that they speak with someone about this and the impact that it is having

-- on them.
-Students are encouraged to speak with their Personal Tutor or the Student Support Team. - 18.6.3 If staff experience behaviour which they find distressing, then they are encouraged to speak directly with their line manager about this situation.
-Managers are encouraged to follow-up with the staff member and to adopt a flexible and empathetic approach to supporting the needs of the staff member which may include referral to the Employee Assistance Program (EAP).
+At times, a student with a mental health difficult may present with behaviours which have an impact on others. - 18.6.2 If students are finding another student's behaviour distressing or challenging it is key that they speak with someone about this and the impact that it is having on them.
+Students are encouraged to speak with their Personal Tutor or the Student Support Team. - 18.6.3 If staff experience behaviour which they find distressing, then they are encouraged to speak directly with their line manager and HR to seek support.